EricMFink/PRcasebook/_drafts/Chapters/Judicial Conduct.md

 recusal is not consistent with the imperatives of due process.
-We find that Blankenship's significant and disproportionate influence --- coupled with the temporal relationship between the election and the pending case --- "offers a possible temptation to the average judge to lead him not to hold the balance nice, clear and true."
+We find that Blankenship's significant and disproportionate influence --- coupled with the temporal relationship between the election and the pending case---"offers a possible temptation to the average judge to lead him not to hold the balance nice, clear and true."
 On these extreme facts the probability of actual bias rises to an unconstitutional level.